HelloPrisha/arduino-book-projects/README.md

 # Arduino Book Projects
-Chapter-wise **Arduino code for the book "Think Outside The Board" by Prisha R. Upadhyay **

 This repository contains the chapter-wise Arduino code from the book
-**"Arduino Projects That Think Outside the Box"** by Prisha Upadhyay.
+**"Arduino Projects  Think Outside the Board"** by Prisha R. Upadhyay.

 Each folder corresponds to a chapter in the book, with the `.ino` file(s) you can open directly in the Arduino IDE.